 Difference Between Diode & Transistor

-- A diode is a semiconductor instrument that used to transform ac into the dc.
+- A diode is a semiconductor instrument that is used to transform AC into DC.

 - A diode is used in the rectifier circuit and the process is known as rectification.

-- The diode has 2 terminals anode and cathode.
+- The diode has 2 terminals anode and a cathode.

 - It is an uncontrolled switch.